Avinash-1103/my-portfolio/ReadMe.md

 My portfolio is a **single-page application** built with modern web technologies.
 It highlights:

-- My personal projects and achievements
+- Personal projects and achievements
 - Skills and technologies I am proficient in
 - Contact form to reach out directly
 - Responsive design for all devices

-It is structured to provide a professional yet simple interface, ensuring ease of navigation and fast loading times.
+It is designed to be professional yet simple, with smooth navigation and fast loading times.

 ---